 Did any of your teachers make a particularly strong impression on you?
 What were they like?

 My art teacher Mr Hunter from South Hampstead High School.
 The art department at school really invested in computers, so there were about five Macs of varying modernity which we were encouraged to use, even if it was as simple as scanning and reprinting your work to experiment with it.
 I took to the computers from GCSE age and was intent on using them for everything.
 Mr Hunter encouraged me to learn programmes like Flash and Dreamweaver as well as Photoshop, so I become obsessed with animation and rotoscoping.
 I also managed to get my hands on bootleg software from about the age of 15 so I had copies of those programmes to experiment with.

 Did you draw a lot as a child?

 I drew a lot as a child, all the time really.
 But it wasn’t just drawing, it was also making things, whether it was dolls’ house furniture, clothes for toys, board games or whatever.
 I loved to stick junk together and pretend it was something else.

 I really vividly remember learning how to use Photoshop, and how difficult and nonsensical Flash seemed to me.
-It took a lot of lunch breaks in the art department to learn these techniques.Kate Moross
+It took a lot of lunch breaks in the art department to learn these techniques.Aries Moross

 Do you remember doing any of these?